The Life and Death of Rasputin

 Rasputin Surrounded by Enemies

 The power Rasputin gained from his closeness to the Royal family also would lead to his death, he would be tied to a leadership whose time was nearing its own bloody end.
 The Russian people wanted change and more freedom, they no longer wanted to be part of the Tsar's Russia.
 So ruthless was the campaign against Rasputin that he began amassing new enemies at an alarming rate all of whom had one goal in mind, the demise of Rasputin.
-He had become an embarrassment to himself and the Royal family, Rasputin's drinking had become suicidal and his womanizing even more obscene.
+He had become an embarrassment to himself and the Royal family, Rasputin's drinking had almost become suicidal and his womanizing even more obscene.
 Rasputin antagonized the Orthodox Church which resented his position as intimate spiritual adviser to the Royal family, a position they thought should be held by a senior churchman.
 Incredible rumors circulated about Rasputin.
 There was paranoid talk of a certain "black car" that Rasputin was said to drive through Moscow late at night, firing shots at random, killing and wounding for pleasure.
 Rasputin was such the hot topic of dinner party gossip that some hostesses put up signs in their dinning rooms that would read, "We don't talk about Rasputin here."
 Unrest stood over Russia like the black ominous clouds before an advancing storm.
 Tsar Nicholas tragically underestimated the extent of hostility to his dynasty.
 To further worsen the situation Nicholas involved Russia in a war with Germany in 1914.
 At the beginning of the war things went well for the Russian Army, but the tides of war began to flow against the Russians.
 After two years of war the Russian Army was in full retreat.
 The appearance of an insignificant German detachment led to panic and the flight of entire regiments, well over three million refugees began to flood the streets of Moscow.

 Tsar Nicholas the Last Tsar of Russia